gitbra/pwic/README.md

 ### Mandatory technical setup

 - Install Python >=3.7: `apt-get install python3 python3-pip`
-- Install the dependencies: `python3 -m pip install --upgrade aiohttp aiohttp-cors aiohttp-session cryptography imagesize jinja2 parsimonious PrettyTable pygments`
+- Install the dependencies: `python3 -m pip install --upgrade aiohttp aiohttp-cors aiohttp-session imagesize jinja2 parsimonious PrettyTable pygments`
 - Clone the repository or uncompress the downloaded release in a folder of your choice
 - Optionally modify some default values in the file `pwic_lib.py` with a text editor to increase the security:
 	- Change the default password in `PWIC_DEFAULTS['password']`